Skip to main content

 CSARM Module B: Effective Site Assessment

-Take the next step in your contaminated site assessment remediation and management (CSARM) learning with this self-contained short course.
+Take the next step in your contaminated site assessment, remediation and management (CSARM) learning with this self-contained short course.
 You’ll explore the various stages of contaminated site assessment, from the development of conceptual site models (CSMs) and data quality objectives (DQOs) to the sampling design methodology and the acquisition of quality data.

 About this course